SmartScan — Pegasus, Predator & Graphite Detection via Network Forensics

 Pipeline Steps

-- Traffic capture — Server-side tcpdump captures all traffic on the WireGuard interface (wg0) for the configured duration (60–600 seconds).
-PCAP is stored server-side with AES-256 at rest.
+- Traffic capture — Server-side capture on the VPN interface for the configured duration (60–600 seconds).
+PCAP is stored with AES-256 at rest.

 - Parallel analysis — 12 engines process the PCAP simultaneously.
 Each engine produces an independent alert set with severity classification.

-- Cross-engine correlation — The correlation engine aggregates alerts across all engines, de-duplicates, and applies weighted scoring to produce a unified threat assessment.
+- Cross-engine correlation — Aggregates alerts across all engines, de-duplicates, and applies weighted scoring for a unified threat assessment.

-- Report generation — Forensic report is compiled with severity-classified alerts (HIGH / MODERATE / LOW), executive summary, and per-engine detail sections.
+- Report generation — Forensic report compiled with severity-classified alerts (HIGH / MODERATE / LOW), executive summary, and per-engine detail.

-- Secure delivery — Report is delivered to the device via HTTPS with TLS certificate pinning (SHA-256).
-Report can be viewed in-app or exported as PDF.
+- Secure delivery — Report delivered to device via HTTPS with TLS certificate pinning (SHA-256).
+View in-app or export as PDF.

 12-Engine Analysis Matrix